entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Cloutier et al. (2020): The original character states of Zhu et al. (2017) have been reordered to form a morphocline.

+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 101. Anterior end of prearticular: not forked (0); forked (1)

 > Daeschler *et al*.
 (2006), Character 2; Swartz (2012), Character 46; Zhu *et al*.
 (2017), Character 101; Cloutier *et al*.
 (2020), Character 101; Simões and Pierce (2021), Character 87; Clement *et al*.
 (2021), Character 101; Lu *et al*.
 (2012), Character 156; Long *et al*.
 (2006), Character 7; Choo *et al*.
 (2024), Character 101
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 102. Longitudinal dorsal ridge on prearticular: absent (0); present (1)

 > Zhu *et al*.
 (2017), Character 102; Chen *et al*.
 (2018), Character 63; Cloutier *et al*.
 (2020), Character 102; Simões and Pierce (2021), Character 88; Clement *et al*.
 (2021), Character 102; Lu *et al*.
 (2012), Character 159; Choo *et al*.
 (2024), Character 102
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 103. Anterior mandibular (precoronoid) fossa: absent (0); present (1)

 > Zhu *et al*.
 (2017), Character 103; Cloutier *et al*.
 (2020), Character 103; Simões and Pierce (2021), Character 89; Clement *et al*.
 (2021), Character 103; Lu *et al*.
 (2012), Character 161; Choo *et al*.
 (2024), Character 103
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 104. Retroarticular process: absent (0); present (1)

 > Zhu *et al*.
 (2017), Character 104; Cloutier *et al*.
 (2020), Character 104; Simões and Pierce (2021), Character 90; Clement *et al*.
 (2021), Character 104; Lu *et al*.
 (2012), Character 163; Choo *et al*.
 (2024), Character 104
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 105. Foramen in hyomandibular: absent (0); present (1)

 > Zhu *et al*.
 (2017), Character 105; Cloutier *et al*.
 (2020), Character 105; Simões and Pierce (2021), Character 91; Clement *et al*.
 (2021), Character 105; Lu *et al*.
 (2012), Character 166; Choo *et al*.
 (2024), Character 105
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 106. Opercular process of hyomandibula: present (0); absent (1)

 > Zhu *et al*.
 (2017), Character 106; Cloutier *et al*.
 (2020), Character 106; Simões and Pierce (2021), Character 92; Clement *et al*.
 (2021), Character 106; Choo *et al*.
 (2024), Character 106
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 107. Distal portion of hyomandibula: developed (0); reduced (1); absent (2)

 > *ordered*; Zhu *et al*.
 (2017), Character 107; Cloutier *et al*.
 (2020), Character 107; Simões and Pierce (2021), Character 93 (reformulated); Clement *et al*.
 (2021), Character 107; Choo *et al*.
 (2024), Character 107
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 108. Contact between hyomandibula and palatoquadrate: present (0); absent (1)

 > Zhu *et al*.
 (2017), Character 108; Cloutier *et al*.
 (2020), Character 108; Simões and Pierce (2021), Character 94; Clement *et al*.
 (2021), Character 108; Choo *et al*.
 (2024), Character 108
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 109. Position of distal exit of hyomandibular canal or sulcus on anterolateral face of hyomandibula: at a level of mid-shaft or obvious curvature (0); within proximal portion (1)

 > Zhu *et al*.
 (2017), Character 109; Cloutier *et al*.
 (2020), Character 109; Simões and Pierce (2021), Character 95; Clement *et al*.
 (2021), Character 109; Choo *et al*.
 (2024), Character 109
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 110. 'Urohyal' morphology: dorsoventrally compressed and rod-like, may bifurcate posteriorly (0); vertical plate (1) 96
 > Zhu *et al*.
 (2017), Character 110; Cloutier *et al*.
 (2020), Character 110; Simões and Pierce (2021), Character ; Clement *et al*.
 (2021), Character 110; Lu *et al*.
 (2012), Character 167; Choo *et al*.
 (2024), Character 110
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 111. Shape of anterior basibranchial: rounded (0); rectangular, significantly longer than wide (1)

 > Zhu *et al*.
 (2017), Character 111; Cloutier *et al*.
 (2020), Character 111; Simões and Pierce (2021), Character 97; Clement *et al*.
 (2021), Character 111; Choo *et al*.
 (2024), Character 111
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 112. Sublingual rod: absent (0); present (1)